CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: Revised ionization and recombination rate coefficients

 \subsection{A revised ionization balance}

 With the revised set of ionization and recombination rate coefficients, an updated ionization balance has been calculated and will be distributed as the default ionization equilibrium for CHIANTI 10.1.
 Figure~\ref{fig:fe_ioneq} compares the new ionization fraction curves for the iron ions \ion{Fe}{x--xiv} with those from CHIANTI 10.
 Comparing all of the ionization fraction curves between the new and previous tabulations, there are 11 ions with $\log\,T_\mathrm{max}$ values shifted by 0.05~dex and seven ions with peak ionization fractions that are $>10$\%\ different compared to the previous ionization fraction curves.
-The latter include \ion{V}{viii,ix}, \ion{Sc}{vi,vii}, \ion{Ca}{vi} and \ion{K}{v}.
-The largest difference is a 30\%\ decrease for \ion{S}{i}.
+The latter include \ion{V}{viii,ix}, \ion{Sc}{vi,vii}, \ion{Ca}{vi} and \ion{K}{v}, where the differences are due to the updated DR rates.
+The largest difference is a 30\%\ increase for \ion{S}{i}.